verus-lang/verus/README.md

 Verus is under *active development*.
 Features may be broken and/or missing, and the documentation is still incomplete.
-If you want to try Verus, please be prepared to ask for help by filing GitHub issues.
+If you want to try Verus, please be prepared to ask for help in the [💬 Zulip](https://verus-lang.zulipchat.com/).

 ## Try Verus